At a glance

 The definitive host of D. Immitis is the dog; however, they can infect wolves, cats, ferrets, and humans.
 Infection in non-canine species is usually lighter, with fewer worms, but life-threatening consequences can develop.

 There is no age or breed predilection; males are easier to infect experimentally.
 Outdoor cats are at higher risk due to their increased exposure to mosquitoes.

 Heartworm can be found in temperate and tropical regions of the world in particular Australia, the USA (all 50 states), Southern Europe, South America and Japan.
 More than 70 species of mosquito are capable of transmitting heartworm.

-Microfilaria (baby heartworms) are present in the blood of an infected animal (in most cases, a dog), when a female mosquito feeds on the blood, microfilaria are also ingested, once, inside the gut of the mosquito, they undergo further development before migrating to the labium (a part of the mouth) of the mosquito.
+Microfilaria (baby heartworms) are present in the blood of an infected animal (in most cases, a dog), when a female mosquito feeds on the blood, microfilaria is also ingested.
+Once, inside the gut of the mosquito, they undergo further development before migrating to the labium (a part of the mouth) of the mosquito.
 When the infected mosquito feeds on another host (in this case, your cat), the larvae move from the mouthpart and onto the skin of the cat (or dog), from there, they enter the bloodstream via the bite wound left behind by the mosquito.

 As we have already said, heartworm lives mostly in the pulmonary arteries causing inflammation of the arteries (arteritis).
 Infected cats are at higher risk than dogs due to their smaller heart and blood vessels, as well as that; they react more severely.